iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 which causes it treats external sender as internal user, and it (incorrectly) signs DKIM on inbound message.
 This is wrong.
 Please follow steps below to fix it.

-With below changes, Amavisd will aply policy bank 'ORIGINATING' to emails submitted through submission (port 587) by smtp authenticated user.
+With below changes, Amavisd will apply policy bank 'ORIGINATING' to emails submitted through submission (port 587) by smtp authenticated user.
 This way we clearly separate emails submitted by authenticated users and inbound message sent by others, and Amavisd won't sign DKIM on inbound message anymore.